Is CSS-in-JS actually bad?

 Fast forward to today, where just thinking about CSS makes me giddy.
 I obsess over tiny CSS details, like theming scrollbars.
 I see a well-designed UI out in the wild, and the very first thing I do is pop open dev tools to try and figure out how it was made.
 I'm unafraid.
 I enjoy CSS.

 So what changed?
-Frankly, I took the time to learn CSS.
-Oh and also the fact that CSS is now Good™️ and only keeps getting year after year.
+Well, I took the time to learn CSS.
+Oh and also the fact that CSS is now Good™️ and only keeps getting better year after year.
 Even the smallest of things, like flexbox

 gap, make CSS feel more ergonomic and approachable.